neterslandreau/gmp-dev/README.md

 `0 3 * * * /usr/bin/php artisan {process:files [date('dmy')]}`

-The above will process the sales and invoices '.K' file at 3am daily.
+The above will process the sales and invoices '.K' file at 3am on {dmy}.

 To run a daily import of the data: